-Productivity often depends on managing your time as best as possible to reach your goal sooner.
+Productivity often depends on managing your time as best as possible to reach your goal sooner (like staying disciplined with ignoring unwanted emails until you want to read them).
 However, that doesn’t mean just working faster.
 Here are three other skills to master, if you want to make the most of your working hours:

 And of course, when communicating with people, don’t forget to be respectful of their time, too.
 Help everyone be productive by providing clear deadlines, involving the right stakeholders, and providing timely updates as needed.

 How much time do you spend screening email messages on a daily basis?

 Unfortunately, most of us dedicate way too much time to sorting through the mess of incoming email.
 A method for filtering irrelevant messages and focusing on the important ones can supercharge your productivity.

 At Gated, we believe you shouldn’t spend your valuable time sorting through and triaging messages.
 On average, our users free up 3 hours per week by simply turning on Gated and letting it reduce the noise of unwanted email.